 This is a support group that in turn counts on YOU for support.
-GASS cannot work without your help.
-We ask that you contribute at each meeting to support the trans community.
-This is a volunteer run organization; consider stepping forward to assist with our programs.
+GASS can not work without your help.
+We ask that you contribute 5 or 10 dollars at each meeting, or whatever you can.
+Every dollar helps.
+Please consider volunteering to assist with our programs if you can not donate.